bitbankinc/NLoop/README.md

 There is a one endpoint which is not included in the spec.
 That is a WebSocket endpoint for listening to events.
 * `/v1/events`

+## configuration options

+You can see the complete list of startup configuration options with `--help` But CLI option is not the only way to specify those variables.
+You can also use environment variables start from `NLOOP_`.

+e.g. for cli options `--eventstoreurl`, `NLOOP_EVENTSTOREURL` is equivalent.

 ## Future plans